 Click on Requirement #19 (Index 188.8.131.52).
 In the Details tab under Links, click the theta_limit link to go to where the requirement is implemented in the multirotor model.
 The theta Limit

 To ensure each of the requirements is met, this example includes three automatic tests to run on the model.
 To see how these tests are implemented, open the test file in the Test Manager.
 You should see two test suites, GuidanceLogicSuite and ControlSystemSuite.

 The Test Guidance State Transitions test makes use of a Manage Test Harnesses (Simulink Test) for the model.
 To see the test harness, click the Test Guidance State Transitions test and expand the System Under Test section of the test.
 Click on the arrow button to open the model:

 The harness contains a Signal Editor with a pre-defined set of inputs to test all the phases of the guidance logic state machine, from takeoff to land.

-To validate the requirements are met during simuliation, the test implements six Assess Temporal Logic by Using Temporal Assessments (Simulink Test) and links each of these with a requirement.
+To validate the requirements are met during simulation, the test implements six Assess Temporal Logic by Using Temporal Assessments (Simulink Test) and links each of these with a requirement.

-The Test Control System Cmd Limits test implements ten Assess Temporal Logic by Using Temporal Assessments (Simulink Test) assesments to make sure all commands in the control system are properly saturated to values established by the requirements.
-These assesments are linked to the corresponding requirements.
+The Test Control System Cmd Limits test implements ten Assess Temporal Logic by Using Temporal Assessments (Simulink Test) assessments to make sure all commands in the control system are properly saturated to values established by the requirements.
+These assessments are linked to the corresponding requirements.

-The Test Control System Performance test uses a Compare Model Output to Baseline Data (Simulink Test) test to asses whether the control system is within the bounds or diverges from a prerecorded baseline.
+The Test Control System Performance test uses a Compare Model Output to Baseline Data (Simulink Test) test to assess whether the control system is within the bounds or diverges from a prerecorded baseline.